 Motor Carrier inspectors report to duty for 8.0 hours per day.
 They do not get paid for their mandatory 30-minute lunch break, which results in them receiving compensation for 7.5 hours a day.
-The total hours a MCI works in one week is 37.5 hours, 37.5 hours times 52 weeks, equals 1950 hours, multiply that by .60, because they are 60% funded and 1,170 hours a year are worked by one (1) MCI.
+The total hours an MCI works in one week is 37.5 hours, 37.5 hours times 52 weeks, equals 1950 hours, multiply that by .60, because they are 60% funded and 1,170 hours a year are worked by one (1) MCI.
+These inspectors are also available to assist other agencies across the state when they need a CMV to be inspected.

-Maintenance Of Effort (MOE) was estimated by using the regular hourly rate of a one (1) year trooper, which is \$24.30 and adding that to the regular hourly rate of a twenty (20) year trooper, which is \$34.80.
-Once both hourly rates are added up and divided by two (2) it comes to \$29.55.
-We encourage our non-division inspectors to conduct at a minimum thirty-six (36) regular duty inspections a year and overtime (VIP) inspections do not apply.
-If each inspector conducts thirty-six (36) regular duty inspections for the year, with one hundred fifty (150) inspectors, there would be five thousand four hundred (5,400) inspections conducted.
-Five thousand four hundred (5,400) inspections multiplied by \$29.55 comes to \$159,570.
+Maintenance Of Effort (MOE)

+MOE was estimated by using the regular hourly rate of a one (1) year trooper, which is \$31.67 and adding that to the regular hourly rate of a fifteen (15) year trooper, which is \$50.67.
+Once both hourly rates are added up and divided by two (2) it comes to \$41.17.
+We encourage our non-division inspectors to conduct at a minimum thirty-two (32) regular duty inspections a year and overtime (VIP) inspections do not apply.
+If each inspector conducts thirty-two (32) regular duty inspections for the year, with 156 inspectors, there would be 4,992 inspections conducted.
+4,992 inspections multiplied by \$41 comes to \$204,672 per year at a minimum towards Indiana's MOE.
+In addition to this, each non-division Trooper also claims any CMV training, initial or annual, as MOE.